Kebarko/RouteManager/README.md

 `TrainSimPath` - absolute path to the Train Simulator root directory.

-`ExtStoragePath` - absolute path to the external storage (where currently unused routes with their globals and sounds will be stored).
+`ExtStoragePath` - absolute path to the external storage (where currently unused routes with their directories will be stored).

 `Routes` - list of routes managed by the application.